 Effective as of the close of business on July 29, 2016, the LKCM Aquinas Small Cap Fund and the LKCM Aquinas Growth Fund, each a series of the Trust, were reorganized into the LKCM Aquinas Value Fund, another series of the Trust.
-Immediately thereafter, the LKCM Aquinas Value Fund changed its name to the LKCM Aquinas Catholic Equity Fund and the LKCM Aquinas Value Fund's investment strategies and operating expenses, including its expense limitation agreement, changed to the investment strategies and operating expenses, including the expense limitation agreement, of the LKCM Aquinas Catholic Equity Fund.
+Immediately thereafter, the LKCM Aquinas Value Fund changed its name to the LKCM Aquinas Catholic Equity Fund and the LKCM Aquinas Value Fund's investment strategies and operating expenses, including the expense limitation agreement, of the LKCM Aquinas Catholic Equity Fund.
 Financial and other historical information presented herein for periods prior to August 1, 2016 reflects the operations of the LKCM Aquinas Value Fund, and all other information presented herein reflects the operations of the LKCM Aquinas Catholic Equity Fund.